njadid/asynch_py/docs/c_api.rst

 -  Inputs

--  asynchsolver\* asynch: Pointer to the *asynchsolver* object to use.
+-  asynchsolver\* asynch: Pointer to the AsynchSolver object to use.

 ::

 Python Interface:
 Calculate_Step_Sizes()

-This routine processes calculates appropriate step sizes for the integrators at each link in the *asynchsolver* object.
+This routine processes calculates appropriate step sizes for the integrators at each link in the AsynchSolver object.
 This routine must be called before a call to *Asynch_Advance*, and after all initializations are performed.

 Asynch_Advance
 ~~~~~~~~~~~~~~~